AristiPap/kNN-and-Clustering-on-Time-Series-and-Curves/README.md

 ### LSH/Hypercube with Continuous Frechet
 To implement LSH/Hypercube with Continuous Frechet, we used a subclass of the base Class **HashingCurve**, **CLHHashingCurve**.

-According to the theory we implemented the algorithm for continuous curve hashing as follows: For each curve $c \ in Dataset$:
+According to the theory we implemented the algorithm for continuous curve hashing as follows: For each curve c \ in Dataset$:
 - filter with **CLSHHashing :: filter** to display the curve at $R$,
 - we use the same function for grid snapping as in discrete curve hashing, to map the points of the filtered curve c at the points of the grid according to the formula <img src="photos/maping.png">
 - in the grid curve we keep only the local maximums and minimums
-- we make the concatenated curve vector, $x$
+- we make the concatenated curve vector, x
 - we apply padding based on the highest value of all grids

 This class also contains the filtering method, which based on an error, filters the given curve.
 For further use of this method, read the section **Clustering :: Mean Curve Update**